 - Lessons are 60mins

 Philosophy & Focus

-- My students learn how to play the piano in a way where they use it to express themselves and improve the quality of their life.
+- My students learn how to play the piano in a way where they use it to express themselves and improve the quality of their life, as well as to play with accurate technique.
 Piano is a great medium for expressing feelings and over time this can become a worthy part of their personal support system.
 Music reaches where no words can!
 Given that the majority of people learning the piano don’t want to become a highbrow pianist or soloist, and that doesn’t really interest me anyway, my approach is to encourage a practical heartfelt soulful method of self expression.
 The piano can be the means of an improved social life, retreat from the world (including corporate life), coming home to your senses, a personal meditative spiritual practice, or even a way to bring listening pleasure to loved ones.
 It is a truly special gift to be able to ‘reach’ deeply inside someone’s heart and give the joy of music – your music!

 - Creativity Training is part of the work.
 Instead of teaching theory of music in a rather dry manner, I give the student projects to complete where the theory is inherently learned.
 The processes and strategies learned and the mental emotional spiritual affect along the way are valuable for their future working life.
 This is different to how they will learn in school

 - I specialise in and pride myself in weekly Individual Undivided Attention of the highest quality